Adventure of the Seas Review

 St. Maarten was the Only Originally Planned Port We Stopped at on this Cruise

 Being the first time that we sailed with other family members, we picked Adventure of the Seas mostly for the itinerary.
 With that schedule being completely changed, we made the best of the options provided to us.
 Luckily, the staff throughout the ship were friendly and patient, putting the Royal WOW in service.
 This was especially true for our waitstaff team, Leonardo and Jasmon, as well as our bar server Abel.
 They went above and beyond to provide the four of us with excellent service.
-Having experienced sub-par service on Quantum of the Seas, we were so happy that the crew and staff of Adventure of the Seas delivered on so many fronts throughout our vacation.
+We were so happy that the crew and staff of Adventure of the Seas delivered on so many fronts throughout our vacation.

 Our bar server Abel (left) and our waiter Leo (right)